InEngine-NET/InEngine.NET/docs-src/queuing.md

 ### Viewing Queue Lengths

-The **queue:length** command shows a quick summary of pending, in-progress, and failed commands in the primary and secondary queues:
+The ==queue:length== command shows a quick summary of pending, in-progress, and failed commands in the primary and secondary queues:

 ```bash
 inengine.exe -pInEngine.Core queue:length